So, you want to spend your spare time ironing?

 starting your own business

-The big advantage to running your own operation is that you get to keep all of the money!
+The big advantage of running your own operation is that you get to keep all of the money!
+You also get to work whenever you want and pick your clients.

 The downside is that you have to do all the work of advertising, invoicing, dealing with customers and so on.